After 20 years with TaylorMade and one year with Honma, Justin Rose has settled on an interesting mix. Paul Miller takes a closer look

 He then plays around with his fairway wood setup – with the sightly old TaylorMade M6 model in 15° or 17° of loft.
 He selects which woods to play depending on the conditions.
 For example at the St. Jude Championship only the 5 wood was in the bag, to go with the Mini Driver.
 Whereas at the Farmers Insurance Open 2026 he had the 15° M6 together with TaylorMade Qi4D 21° 7 wood.

-The Englishman has now returned to full set of Miura irons with the model TC-502 for 4 and 5 iron and the MC-602 for 6-PW.
+The Englishman had returned to full set of Miura irons with the model TC-502 for 4 and 5 iron and the MC-602 for 6-PW.
+But for the Masters he dropped the 4 iron in favour of the Srixon ZX Mk II U.

-Justin has three wedges in play, two of which are Titleist SM10s, a 52° and 56° and the Titleist Vokey Design WedgeWorks 60°.
+Justin has three wedges in play, two of which are Titleist SM10s, a 52° and 56° and has replaced the Titleist Vokey Design WedgeWorks 60° with the Cleveland RTZ Tour Rack Prototype 60° at The Masters.

 He sticks with Titleist for his putter, Scotty Cameron Phantom T-5 Tour Prototype and he now plays a Titleist Pro V1x – having previously played the Titleist Pro V1 Left Dot (not available online)